 - Your guests won’t be allowed to throw confetti, rice, or bird seed, but you can use bubbles or bells for your celebratory send-off.

-- Although a wedding permit is required, you can have furniture and decorations like chairs, arches (if properly anchored), tents, etc. Candles are also allowed, as long as you pick up any dripped wax and have a way to extinguish the flames.
+- Although a wedding permit is always required for this, you can have furniture and decorations like chairs, arches (if properly anchored), tents, etc. Candles are also allowed, as long as you pick up any dripped wax and have a way to extinguish the flames.

 - Dogs are allowed!
 Yup, your fur babies can come along for your elopement, as long as they remain on a leash in the park.
 And if you’re an equestrian, you may bring horses into the park as well (just make sure to follow the specific guidelines).